cf73/humanity/content/collections/photography_contributions/one-june-early-morning-1972-painting-for-use-in-ending-war-section.md

     content:
       -
         type: text
         text: '“One June Early Morning,” 1972.
 It was inspired by the Normandy invasion, on June 6, 1944.
-Credit...The National WWII Museum/Estate of Guy de Montlaur'
+Credit...The National WW II Museum/Estate of Guy de Montlaur'
   -
     type: paragraph
     content: